DaveTheCredible/David-McGee.xyz/content/Humor/All the Blood Drained from the Young Man's Face.md

 ![All the blood drained from the young man's face](/blood.png)

 Whether this story is real or apocryphal, Turek is making a *very serious* point.
-Many young people abandon Christianity, or at least its historic positions about sexual morality, on account of ingrained horniness.
+Many young people abandon Christianity, or at least its historic positions about sexual morality, on account of the Horny.

 But, I confess I've always found the Tweet a little hilarious.
 And I think it deserves to be parodied and dramatically read until Kingdom come.
 I've gotten us started, but don't let that stop you from pitching in!